Tuesday of Week 1 of Ordinary time – First Reading

 Mary, too, under special circumstances will give birth to Jesus through God's intervention.
 We will see later how Samuel will become a prophet of the Lord and be involved with the career of David as king.

-Perhaps our birth has not been accompanied by such special circumstances, yet each one of us is, in a special kind of way, a gift from God to our parents and each one of us has a calling, a vocation, to serve him and our brothers and sisters in a unique way.
+Perhaps our birth has not been accompanied by such special circumstances, yet each one of us is, in a special kind of way, a gift from God to our parents, and each one of us has a calling, a vocation, to serve him and our brothers and sisters in a unique way.
+Let us identify with that call and, with God’s help, try to respond to it as well as we can.

-Comments Off on Tuesday of Week 1 of Ordinary time – First Reading
+Comments Off on Tuesday of Week 1 of Ordinary Time – First Reading

 Printed from LivingSpace - part of Sacred Space

-Copyright © 2023 Sacred Space :: www.sacredspace.ie :: All rights reserved.
+Copyright © 2024 Sacred Space :: www.sacredspace.com :: All rights reserved.